 Emily Dickinson illustration by Johanna Goodman for Smithsonian Magazine, April 2017

-And please see the timely essay on the poetic virtues of isolation, as practiced by Emily Dickinson, written by Erika Scheurer, Associate Professor of English at the University of St. Thomas.
-Published in the Minneapolis Star-Tribune, you can find it at https://m.startribune.com/a-lesson-in-self-isolation-from-emily-dickinson/569333692/
+And please see the timely essay on the poetic virtues of isolation, as practiced by Emily Dickinson, written by Erika Scheurer, Associate Professor of English at the University of St. Thomas and published in the Minneapolis Star-Tribune.

 How might Walt Whitman have envisioned the classic baseball saga?
 See Song of Our Game: The Ballad of Casey as Imagined by Walt Whitman (February 22, 2020)